Let’s paint Elmer the Elephant!

 Let’s talk details!

-Whenever my children paint, we open and tape down paper grocery bags or this large builder’s paper shown above.
+We open and tape down paper grocery bags or this large builder’s paper shown above whenever my children paint.
 I find it at Home Depot in the painting section.
-It makes a great base for the tabletop or canvas!
+It makes an excellent base for the tabletop or canvas!

 Here is what you need:

 - Washable liquid paint – starter set

 - Heavyweight white paper – to scale this down

 - Use builder’s paper from a home improvement store to layer your tabletop.
 This paper is typically found in the painting aisle.

 I tape down the paper on the table or garage floor and quickly sketch an elephant to set up.
 Using Google for this is critical!
 I type in easy elephant (or what I am searching for) drawing and typically find what I need!